akryl-kt/akryl-dom/README.md

 )
 ```

-CSS will be connected to an element via `className` attribute.
-The CSS itself will be injected into the document head.
+CSS will be connected to an element via the `className` attribute.

-So, it will look something like this in browser:
+The stylesheet itself will be injected into the document head.
+The library caches CSS blocks, so, all identical instances will point to a single class name.

+The code above will be converted into this:

 ```CSS
 /* CSS */